andxras/mr.robot_autosender/README.md

 ### Overview

-This is a script that verifies there was contact with a user every 24 hours and sends an email simulating a data leak if there was no contact.
+This is a recreational script that verifies there was contact with a user every 24 hours and sends an email simulating a data leak if there was no contact.

 ### Setup